andrewgdunn/orolo/readme.md

 #### matplotlib
 [matplotlib](http://matplotlib.org)
-Matplotlib is Python's most popular and comprehensive plotting library that is especially useful in combination with NumPy/SciPy.
+is Python's most popular and comprehensive plotting library that is especially useful in combination with NumPy/SciPy.

 [Latexify your matplotlib plots](http://nipunbatra.github.io/2014/08/latexify/)

 #### Prettyplotlib
 [Prettyplotlib](http://olgabot.github.io/prettyplotlib/)
-Prettyplotlib is a nice enhancement-library that turns matplotlib's default styles into beautiful, presentation-ready plots based on information design and color perception studies.
+is a nice enhancement-library that turns matplotlib's default styles into beautiful, presentation-ready plots based on information design and color perception studies.

 #### Seaborn
 [Seaborn](https://github.com/mwaskom/seaborn)
-Seaborn is a Python visualization library based on matplotlib.
+is a Python visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive statistical graphics.

 #### Bokeh
 [Bokeh](http://bokeh.pydata.org)
-Bokeh is a plotting library that is focused on aesthetic layouts and interactivity to produce high-quality plots for web browsers.
+is a plotting library that is focused on aesthetic layouts and interactivity to produce high-quality plots for web browsers.

 #### ggplot
 [ggplot](https://github.com/yhat/ggplot)
-ggplot is a port of R's popular ggplot2 library, which brings the alternative syntax and unique visualization style to Python.
+is a port of R's popular ggplot2 library, which brings the alternative syntax and unique visualization style to Python.

 #### D3js
 [D3js](http://d3js.org/)
-JavaScript library for manipulating documents based on data
+is a JavaScript library for manipulating documents based on data.

 #### D3py
 [D3py](https://github.com/mikedewar/d3py)
-D3py is a plotting library to create interactive data visualizations based on D3.
+is a plotting library to create interactive data visualizations based on D3.

 #### C3.js
 [C3.js](http://c3js.org/)
-c3 is a D3-based reusable chart library that enables deeper integration of charts into web applications.
+is a D3-based reusable chart library that enables deeper integration of charts into web applications.

 #### nvd3
 [nvd3](https://github.com/novus/nvd3)
-A collection of re-usable charts and chart components for d3.js.
+is a collection of re-usable charts and chart components for d3.js.

 #### raw
 [raw](https://github.com/densitydesign/raw/)
-An application to create custom vector-based visualizations on top of D3.js.
+raw is an application to create custom vector-based visualizations on top of D3.js.

 #### rickshaw
 [rickshaw](https://github.com/shutterstock/rickshaw)
-A library for creating interactive time series graphs based on D3.js.
+is a library for creating interactive time series graphs based on D3.js.

 #### Pre3d
 [Pre3d](http://deanm.github.io/pre3d/)
-JavaScript 3d rendering engine
+is a JavaScript 3d rendering engine

 #### sigma.js
 [sigma.js](https://github.com/jacomyal/sigma.js)
-An open-source lightweight library to display interactively static and dynamic graphs.
+is an open-source lightweight library to display interactively static and dynamic graphs.

 #### arbor.js
 [arbor.js](http://arborjs.org/)
-A library of force-directed layout algorithms plus abstractions for graph organization and refresh handling.
+is a  library of force-directed layout algorithms plus abstractions for graph organization and refresh handling.

 #### circos
 [circos](http://circos.ca/)
-A software package for visualizing data in a circular layout.
+is a software package for visualizing data in a circular layout.

 #### gephi
 [gephi](http://gephi.org)
-A visualization and exploration platform for networks with dynamic and hierarchical graphs.
+is a visualization and exploration platform for networks with dynamic and hierarchical graphs.

 #### Raphaël
 [Raphaël](http://raphaeljs.com/)
-A small library that simplifies working with vector graphics on the web.
+is a small library that simplifies working with vector graphics on the web.

 #### prefuse
 [prefuse](https://github.com/prefuse/Prefuse)
-Prefuse is a set of software tools for creating rich interactive data visualizations in the Java programming language.
+is a set of software tools for creating rich interactive data visualizations in the Java programming language.

 #### tangle
 [tangle](http://worrydream.com/Tangle/)
-Tangle is a JavaScript library for creating reactive documents.
+is a JavaScript library for creating reactive documents.

 #### processing
 [processing](http://processing.org)
-Visual programming language implemented in Java.
+is a visual programming language implemented in Java.

 #### processing.js
 [processing.js](http://processingjs.org)
-Processing.js is the sister project of the popular Processing visual programming language, designed for the web.
+is the sister project of the popular Processing visual programming language, designed for the web.